 The Mini Golden Retriever gains popularity with dog owners looking for that cute golden retriever aspect in a smaller size, perfect for apartment living or just preferring to have a more compact companion without sacrificing the breed’s great personality.
 Different from the standard breed.

-The full-grown mini golden retriever normally stands 14 to 20 inches tall and weighs between 20 to 45 pounds.
+The full-grown mini golden retriever normally stands 14 to 20 inches tall and weighs between 20 and 45 pounds.
 Thus, offering a size much easier to handle while retaining the warm, affectionate disposition of the breed.
-Mini golden retriever full-grown, and mini golden retrievers are terms one will often use to describe hybrids bred.
+Mini golden retriever, full-grown, and mini golden retrievers are terms one will often use to describe hybrids bred.

 It is important to make sure you buy from a reputable breeder, as health issues can arise from irresponsibly bred animals.
 The mini golden retriever price generally falls within the range of $1,500 to $3,500, although it could vary depending on the breeder’s reputation, lineage, coat color, and location.